intershop/intershop-pwa/docs/guides/nginx-startup.md

 We are using an OpenResty Docker image.
 Therefore, we inherit all their configuration capabilities.
-For further information please refer to [the official OpenResty Docker image page](https://hub.docker.com/r/openresty/openresty)
+For further information, please refer to [the official OpenResty Docker image page](https://hub.docker.com/r/openresty/openresty)

 ### HTTPS or SSL

-You can switch on HTTPS for the NGINX container to execute a production-like setup locally or for demo purposes by changing `ENV SSL=0` to `ENV SSL=1` and adjusting the port mapping in `docker-compose.yml`.
+You can switch on HTTPS for the NGINX container to execute a production-like setup locally, or for demo purposes by changing `ENV SSL=0` to `ENV SSL=1` and adjusting the port mapping in `docker-compose.yml`.
 No need to supply a certificate and a key.
 They are automatically generated inside the running container.
 The certificate is self-signed and will not work in your browser.